-The CO_2 emissions from the built environment encompass the emissions from dwellings and utility buildings in the services sector (such as offices, schools, and so on) but exclude emissions from buildings in industrial and agricultural sectors (which are accounted for in those sectors).
-CO_2 emissions arise from the use of natural gas for spatial heating, cooking and tap water.
-The CO_2 emissions in the built environment decreased from 29 Mton CO_2 in 1990 to 24.5 Mton CO_2 in 2016, despite a 13% increase in the number of households during the period 2000-2016 and a 25% increase in the floor area of utility buildings.
+The CO2 emissions from the built environment encompass the emissions from dwellings and utility buildings in the services sector (such as offices, schools, and so on) but exclude emissions from buildings in industrial and agricultural sectors (which are accounted for in those sectors).
+CO2 emissions arise from the use of natural gas for spatial heating, cooking and tap water.
+The CO2 emissions in the built environment decreased from 29 Mton CO2 in 1990 to 24.5 Mton CO2 in 2016, despite a 13% increase in the number of households during the period 2000-2016 and a 25% increase in the floor area of utility buildings.
 This development is the result of increased insulating measures and the growing use of highly efficient boilers.
-It is expected that CO_2 emissions will decrease further as a result of declining gas use in the coming decade.
-With existing measures, the CO_2 emissions are projected to be around 22 Mton CO_2 in 2020 and 19 Mton CO_2 in 2030 (see Figure 5.5).
-With additional measures, the projected emissions are roughly 1 Mton CO_2 lower.
+It is expected that CO2 emissions are projected to be around 22 Mton CO2 in 2020 and 19 Mton CO2 in 2030 (see Figure 5.5).
+With additional measures, the projected emissions are roughly 1 Mton CO2 lower.
 The developments for dwellings and utility buildings are described below.